areaDetector/areaDetector/_sources/ADCore/NDPluginTransform.rst.txt

 ``NDPluginTransform.h`` defines the following parameters.
 It also implements all of the standard plugin parameters from :doc:`NDPluginDriver`.
-The EPICS database ``NDransform.template`` provide access to these parameters, listed in the following table.
+The EPICS database ``NDTransform.template`` provides access to these parameters, listed in the following table.

 .. |br| raw:: html